code4lib/MARCthulhu/LOC_subfield_entity/README.md

 # Pathology

-The records include some properly represented Arabic script, but the real problem is that they are invalid MARCXML, putting the numeric character entity "&#27;" (apostrophe)  as an 880 subfield code.
+The records include some properly represented Arabic script, but the real problem is that they are invalid MARCXML, putting the numeric character entity "&#27;" (aka the Escape control character)  as an 880 subfield code.
 Valid values (a-z, 0-9) are defined by LOC at:
     http://www.loc.gov/marc/bibliographic/bd880.html

 The records are particularly problematic because they cause certain XML parsers to crash, notably including *marc4j*.